Most international students are required to pay half of their tuition fees before enrolling, find out more about how this affects you.

 Tuition fee debt

-As explained on the University's website, most international students are required to pay half of their tuition fees before enrolling.
+As outlined on the University's website, most international students are required to pay half of their tuition fees before enrolling.
 The second instalment is due in February for courses which start in September, or in September for courses starting in January, and the Finance department at the University issues an invoice to students detailing how much will be due for the remainder and when this should be paid by.
 For various reasons, a small number of students may have difficulties paying their second instalment.

 If at any point while studying at Sheffield Hallam University you realise you may be unable to pay the remainder of your tuition fees, it is important that you contact the Invoicing team in Finance before the payment deadline, to discuss an extension or a payment plan.
 If your fees are not paid on time, and a formal extension or payment plan has not been agreed, you may be excluded from your course.
 See the University's policy on Managing Students in Tuition Fee Debt for more information about steps the University may take if you don't pay your tuition fees as requested.

-February 2023 update - the Invoicing team is currently experiencing a large volume of calls and emails, so there is likely to be a significant delay in receiving a response.
+The Invoicing team is currently experiencing a large volume of calls and emails, so there is likely to be a significant delay in receiving a response.
 Because of this, if you wish to submit a payment plan request we are currently recommending that you complete this fully here and submit this AND send the Invoicing team an email explaining that you have submitted a payment plan request and the date you submitted it, and asking them to consider your request.
 The Invoicing team have confirmed that they will check their emails to see if a student had contacted them, before they take any enforcement action relating to tuition fee debt.
 If you are notified of action against you (e.g. pre-exclusion) - and you have previously contacted the Invoicing team but have not received a response - please contact us.

 It is extremely important that you explain why you are unable to pay, together with supporting evidence.
 A payment plan or extension is not automatically given.
 There have to be exceptional circumstances as to why you cannot pay, and each case will be considered separately and on its own merits.
 Therefore, be sure to explain what has changed in relation to your finances since you enrolled on your course that means your tuition fees cannot be paid within the timescale originally provided – and, importantly, what is going to change about this situation that means that you will be able to pay the fees if given more time.
 If you can evidence both of these things, the Invoicing team may agree an extension or payment plan.
+Note that most students will need to find a large amount of money to pay fees rather than from their monthly disposable income from part-time working.
+Our service can give you feedback on your explanatory letter and evidence, though we may not be able to do this at short notice and we cannot make any guarantees of a proposal being accepted.

 If you are unable to demonstrate with sufficient realistic evidence that you will be able to pay at a reasonable later stage, it is not likely that your request will be approved.